Art, Science, and Healing Intertwined: Public Art at San Francisco Hospitals

 The Priscilla Chan and Mark Zuckerberg San Francisco General Hospital and Trauma Center features 14 public art installations and more than 200 framed works.
 Two light sculptures are among the impressive collection.
 "Ethereal Bodies 8," by Cliff Garten, is a group of eight slender and diaphanous illuminated sculptures within a planted earthwork on the 23rd Street entry drive median.
-For "Archipelago," Anna Valentina Murch designed the entire plaza between the new hospital and Building 5 with sculptural seating and lighting, planters and olive trees, to be like islands set into a meandering river.
+For "Archipelago," Anna Valentina Murch designed the entire plaza between the new hospital and Building 5 with sculptural seating and lighting, planters and olive trees, to be like islands set in a meandering river.
 While being a local artist is not a criteria or directive of the San Francisco Arts Commission when accepting proposals for public works of art, when the final decisions were made by the Arts Commission based on the quality of the artists’ vision and work, a number of commissions went to Bay Area artists—and in the case of artists Anna Valentina Murch and Paul Kos, who live close by, and Rupert Garcia, who started his career in the Mission, it’s hyper-local.
 To see the works that are currently accessible and get a sneak peek at more, download the portfolio.

 The San Francisco Arts Commission is the City agency that champions the arts as essential to daily life by investing in a vibrant arts community, enlivening the urban environment and shaping innovative cultural policy.